66.3 F

 “We chose Virginia as our headquarters for a variety of reasons.
 First, it’s home.
 Our leadership team is either from Virginia or built their careers and families here, so it was only right to build and try to contribute to the local community when we started Pangiam,” said Pangiam’s Chief Investment Officer Tom Plofchan.
 “Second, northern Virginia has really become a hub for technology companies like ours.
 The proximity to the provides a unique opportunity to access partners and resources for a critical part of our business.
 Finally, the human talent in Virginia is world-class.
 Our collaboration with Virginia’s universities has helped our team, just a handful of people with a vision less than three years ago, compete with some of the largest companies in the world for talent.”

 Pangiam was founded by a team of senior customs and security professionals with decades of collective experience in the security and aviation sectors.
 Through innovation, emerging technology, and the power of data analytics, Pangiam solves the security, facilitation, and operational challenges modern organizations face today.
-The company’s core computer vision and facial recognition technologies leverage and Machine Learning to improve threat detection and response, facilitating the safe, secure, and expedited movement of people and goods around the world.
-Pangiam’s concessions and investment practice leverages these technologies and strategic partnerships and development capital to build and operate critical infrastructure such as terminals and ports of entry.
+The company’s core computer vision and facial recognition technologies leverage Artificial Intelligence and Machine Learning to improve threat detection and response, facilitating the safe, secure, and expedited movement of people and goods around the world.
+Pangiam’s concessions and investment practice leverages these technologies and strategic partnerships and development capital to build and operate critical infrastructure such as airport terminals and ports of entry.
 Notable customers include DHS, the U.S. Air Force, Delta Airlines, United Airlines, and Ronald Washington National Airport.

 The Virginia Economic Development Partnership worked with the Fairfax County Economic Development Authority to secure the project for Virginia and will support Pangiam’s job creation through the Virginia Jobs Investment Program (VJIP), which provides consultative services and funding to companies creating new jobs in order to support employee recruitment and training activities.
 As a business incentive supporting economic development, VJIP reduces the human resource costs of new and expanding companies.
 VJIP is state-funded, demonstrating Virginia’s commitment to enhancing job opportunities for citizens.